harryyoud/midnightsnack/README.md

      e.
 MD5sum
      f.
 Upload zip, then rename
      g.
 Delete Build zip
-6. TarGZ logs
+6. TarGZ logs and move to LogFileLoc/archives
-7. Drop email with successes and fails with attached logs
+7. Drop email with successes and fails with attached logs (coming in Version 2)

 ##      Why do I want this?
 Because: